ErbL-Tree/Project1/README.md

-My text file has readme, this is inventory management
+My text file "read_Me.txt" provides more information, it is inventory management